noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 Specifies scaling of this node.
 A value of 0 scales the node down completely so that it is no longer be visible.
 A value of 1 gives it the original size, and a value of 2 doubles the size and so on.

 **Transform Origin X**
-Specifes the X position, within this node, that will be the center for rotation and scale.
+Specifies the X position, within this node, that will be the center for rotation and scale.
 By default it is the center of the node (i.e. 50%) but you can specify an arbitrary value in either percentage of the node's width or explicitly in pixels.

 **Transform Origin Y**
-Specifes the Y position, within this node, that will be the center for rotation and scale.
+Specifies the Y position, within this node, that will be the center for rotation and scale.
 By default it is the center of the node (i.e. 50%) but you can specify an arbitrary value in either percentage of the node's height or explicitly in pixels.

 [filename](./dimension-constraints.md ':include')